abdullah12q/QuickBite-Web-App/README.md

-To run the backend sucessfully isa, do the following:
+To run the backend sucessfully, do the following:

 1- Be sure that your path end is QuickBite-Web-App/Back-End 2- in terminal (ctrl + `) run the following commands, 3- npm i
-4- npm i nodemon express bcrypt body-parser dotenv jsonwebtoken mongodb mongoose multer cors validator 5- to run the backend server run the following command, 6- npm run server
+4- npm run server

 ---

-To run the frontend sucessfully isa, do the following:
+To run the frontend sucessfully, do the following:

 1- Be sure that your path end is QuickBite-Web-App/Front-End 2- in terminal (ctrl + `) run the following commands, 3- npm i
-4- npm i react-router-dom eslint-plugin-react react-hot-toast @tanstack/react-query yup tailwindcss @tailwindcss/vite react-icons formik framer-motion
-5- to run the web app on the browser run the following command, 6- npm run dev
+4- npm run dev

 # Food Ordering Web App Documentation